HarviLehal/HarviLehal/README.md

 # Hi there, I’m Harvi! 👋

+I am a Ph.D.
+Student at the University of Liverpool researching how to develop efficient numerical algorithms using fast Bayesian random forests.

-- 👀 I’m interested in ...
+- 👀 I’m interested in Bayesian Statistics, Psephology and Machine Learning.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to make SMC and MCMC samplers in Python.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 HarviLehal/HarviLehal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.